mykhailodorokhov/taltech-workshop-19-05-2021/readme.md

 docker exec -it taltech-app npm run db-setup
 ```

 that's it!
-App will be running at port `3002`
+App will be running at `localhost:3002`

 ### option 2: running the app locally